This post may contain affiliate links, which help keep this content free. (Full disclosure)

 Have you tried keto cream cheese pancakes before?
 They are made with cream cheese and eggs, and are on repeat at our house, because my kids actually prefer them to regular keto pancakes.
-And with only 2 ingredients, this cream cheese pancake recipe is one of the easiest ways to make low carb pancakes.
+And with only 2 ingredients, this cream cheese pancake recipe is so easy!

 These cream cheese and egg pancakes are one of the quickest keto breakfast ideas you can make last-minute, with ingredients you probably have in your fridge (much like keto French toast!).
 Or for a full breakfast spread, pair them with eggs and bacon.